joseasoler/imogrify/README.md

 * **[zlib](https://www.zlib.net)**: A free, lossless data-compression library.

 Building with the `IMOGRIFY_BUILD_UNIT_TESTS` CMake option requires the following additional dependency.
-This dependency is not used by main the imogrify binary.
+This dependency is not used by the main imogrify binary.

 * **[doctest](https://github.com/doctest/doctest)**: Fast C++ testing framework.

 Building with the `IMOGRIFY_BUILD_BENCHMARKS` CMake option enabled requires the following additional dependencies.
-These dependencies is not used by main the imogrify binary.
+These dependencies are not used by the main imogrify binary.

 * **[nanobench](https://nanobench.ankerl.com)**: A platform independent microbenchmarking library for C++.